AidenRomero/Cronos/README.md

 2. **Lights**: The Lights project that i created was a very simple but visually pleasing animation that i made using small circles on a grid with emission effect and a bit of camera tweaking.
 For the animation i made the pattern change by changing the properties of the grid making a very simple loop animation.

-3.**HalloweenWeb**: This project was purposely made for halloween because at the time of creating it Halloween was just around the corner.
+3. **HalloweenWeb**: This project was purposely made for halloween because at the time of creating it Halloween was just around the corner.
 The build was made with a variety of cylinders with a metallic material and the second cylinder was made with a larger amount of space of between the fractures in the cylinder and the material used was an orange emission material.

 ## License